openeuropa/oe_theme/README.md

   in a post-update hook (if we find one)
 - If your site does use a sub-them which displays the language switcher block, then you'll need to move it to the `site_header_secondary` region yourself

+#### ECL templates

+In 2.9.0 we introduced support for ECL templates (read above for more information).
+The OpenEuropa Theme will use the "Standardised" template, visit the theme configuration page if you need to change that and use the "Core" ECL template instead.

 ### Upgrade from 1.x to 2.x